tingly-amua/Sentiment-Classification-of-Apple-and-Google-Tweets-Using-NLP/README.md

 It contains information such as:
   1. Tweet text
   2. Emotion in tweet is directed at
-  3. Is there an emotiona directed at a brand or product
+  3. Is there an emotion directed at a brand or product

 The above columns will be simplified to; Tweet, Device, and Emotion respectively for ease of analysis.